Ryann034/Ryann034/README.md

 - 👋 Hi, I’m @Ryann034
-- 👀 I’m interested in ...
+- 👀 I’m interested in reasearching and exploring new stuff ヾ(*´ ∇ `)ﾉ
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning electrical engineer ⚡
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on fun activities!!!!
-- 📫 How to reach me ...
+- 📫 How to reach me (through my heart💖)
+ Welcome to my profile ~~~~
+ still work in progress 🏗️

 <!---
 Ryann034/Ryann034 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.